 Things To Do In Pushkar

-At the end of every day, you can witness a beautiful Arti Ceremony that takes place by the lake.
-An Arti ceremony is essentially a ceremony of light and is a prayer of gratitude to God that helps to remove evil.
+At the end of every day, you can witness a beautiful Aarti Ceremony that takes place by the lake.
+An Aarti ceremony is essentially a ceremony of light and is a prayer of gratitude to God that helps to remove evil.

 How To Get From Pushkar To Udaipur